 "Just be sure to pay all your balances in full and on time, as no reward is worth going into debt for," said Choi.

 You can also use certain credit cards to score VIP perks, said Kerry Sherin, savings expert with Offers.com.
 "If you are booking your trip on a credit card, some companies offer special incentives like lounge access, first class upgrades, better meals, etc."

 The truth is, most of us are VIP at some point.
 But, remember to dress the part, said Grainne Kelly, family travel expert and founder of BubbleBum, which sells travel-related merchandise.

 "Poise yourself for an upgrade by dressing in business casual.
 If your flight is oversold, you could potentially get upgraded to first class, but your attire will play a part in the airline's decision," she said.

-While she suggested not specifically asking for an upgrade, Kelly advised mentioning celebrations or milestones — like birthdays, weddings and anniversaries — when booking hotels, restaurants, or even when checking in for a flight.
+While Kelly suggested not specifically asking for an upgrade, she advises mentioning celebrations or milestones — like birthdays, weddings and anniversaries — when booking hotels, restaurants or even when checking in for a flight.